KatamariJr/gorm.io/pages/docs/advanced_query.md

 // SELECT * FROM `users` FOR UPDATE NOWAIT
 ```

-Refer [Raw SQL and SQL Builder](sql_builder.html) for more detail
+Refer to [Raw SQL and SQL Builder](sql_builder.html) pages for more details.

 ## SubQuery

-A subquery can be nested within a query, GORM can generate subquery when using a `*gorm.DB` object as param
+A subquery can be nested within a query.
+GORM can generate a subquery when using a `*gorm.DB` object as a parameter, for example:

 ```go
 db.Where("amount > (?)", db.Table("orders").Select("AVG(amount)")).Find(&orders)